internetarchive/got-book-app-ios/README.md

-##
+## got-book-app-ios

 ### Got Book?

-A mobile app to check whether the Internet Archive has a book or not.
+An iOS mobile app to check whether the Internet Archive has a book or not.

+For now, this will scan ISBN barcodes, then open a webpage with info.
+May in the future support OCR and alternative IDs.

+Questions?
+Ask @carlg in Archive's Slack.

 ## License